nameIess/Image-Tool/README.md

 ### Important Notes

-- 📁 **Output Location (PDF)**: Converted images are saved in a per‑PDF folder named `<PDF name>_image` in the current working directory.
+- 📁 **Output Location (PDF)**: Converted images are saved in a per‑PDF folder named `<PDF name>_images` in the current working directory.
 If folder creation fails, output falls back to the current directory.
 - �️ **Output Location (Image Conversion)**: Converted images are written next to the source image (same folder) with `_conv` in the filename.
 - �🗂️ **Local File Detection**: At startup, the script can list local PDFs (PDF flow) or local images (image conversion flow).
 To use files in a different folder, enter their full paths.
 - 🔄 **Automatic Folder Creation**: The script creates the per‑PDF output folder if it doesn't exist